Cubital Tunnel Syndrome

 Symptoms of Cubital Tunnel Syndrome may include numbness and tingling in the hand, ring, and little finger, especially when the elbow is bent.
 Numbness and tingling may also happen a lot at night.
 Other symptoms such as hand pain, weak grip and clumsiness, may happen due to muscle weakness in the affected arm and hand.
 Aching pain on the inside of the elbow is also another common symptom.

 Physical therapy is helpful for Cubital Tunnel Syndrome.
 Treatment program will focus on reducing pain and improving the functional ability of the elbow.
-Apart from manual therapy, your therapist will prescribe specific range of motion exercises to help the elbow return the full length to the muscles of the arm that have shortened, due to protective posturing.
+Apart from manual therapy, specific range of motion exercises to help the elbow return the full length to the muscles of the arm that have shortened, due to protective posturing will be prescribes.
 Nerve gliding exercises and stretches will also be incorporated to promote blood flow to the Ulnar nerve.
 As treatment progresses, lifestyle recommendations and functional training will be taught to avoid positions that compress, or put prolonged stretch on the Ulnar nerve.
-If in doubt, seek professional advice.
+If in doubt, please seek professional advice.

 Check out our popular articles: Diastasis Recti, Tight Back Muscles, Irritable Bowel Syndrome (IBS), Temporomandibular Joint (TMJ) Dysfunction, Tennis Elbow, Wrist Tendon Injury, Sciatica, Whiplash, Hernia, Herniated Disc (Slipped Disc).